Tricolor background

 • Business Delegation to India at Vibrant Gujarat Summit 2024 (8–12 January, 2024), headed by Mr. Tiit Riisalo, Minister of Economy and Information Technology

-• Foreign Minister Mr. Margus Tsahkna’s Delegation to Raisina Dialogue (20–23 February, 2024)
+• Visit of Foreign Minister Mr. Margus Tsahkna, accompanied by Bussiness Delegation to The Raisina Dialogue (20–23 February, 2024)

 • Estonian Wood Mission to India (10–14 June, 2024), led by Ms. Marje Luup, Ambassador of Estonia to India

-• Technology Clusters Visit to India (March 2025), including ITL, Technopol HealthTech, Tartu Biotechnology Park, Estonian Hydrogen Cluster, Defence Estonia Cluster, and GameDev Estonia
+• Technology Clusters Delegation Visit to India (March 2025), including ITL, Technopol HealthTech, Tartu Biotechnology Park, Estonian Hydrogen Cluster, Defence Estonia Cluster, and GameDev Estonia

 Go to Top